AMERICAN HISTORY X ANALYSIS

-Derek Vinyard, a young man in his early twentieth, grinningly takes the voiced attributing to such archaism as Ku Klux Klan, relatedly overemphasizing a swastika tattoo on his chest.
-The bottom line is that Derek finds a little credence in the Nazi ideology as well as later his young brother Danny, in disregard of wall-posters and reading ‘Mein Kampf’.
-The overstressing of one’s radical attribution serves as a means to make his presence known: at the basketball field, at the table in face of mother’s gallant, or within a prison yard.
-Once devastated with a personal tragedy (a loss of a father), Derek came under the sway of an experienced persuader (Cameron), who used to fulfill one’s deformed ambitions for an account of insulted youth of his neighborhood.
-The law enforcement authorities come across Vinyard as no more than an antisocial archetype, which deeds say more than any words.
-Along with that conventional unidirectional perception, Dr. Robert Sweeney, who had himself lived through a period of desolation and hatred, appreciates Derek as one of his most talented pupils: the one, who may have the guts to reshape himself and to have a voice over the others, as Sweeney himself.
-The headmaster is poised to take Derek out of prison, giving him a second chance: a privilege previously being washed-handed by Murray.
+Derek Vinyard is a young man in his early twenties, grinningly takes the voice attributed to such archaism as Ku Klux Klan, relatedly overemphasizing a swastika tattoo on his chest.
+The bottom line is that Derek finds a little credence in the Nazi ideology as well as later his young brother Danny, in disregard of wall posters and reading ‘Mein Kampf’.
+The overstressing of one’s radical attribution serves to make his presence known: at the basketball field, at the table in the face of his mother’s elderly boyfriend, or within a prison yard.
+Once devastated by a personal tragedy (the loss of a father), Derek came under the sway of an experienced persuader (Cameron), who used to fulfill one’s deformed ambitions for an account of the insulted youth of his neighborhood.
+The law enforcement authorities come across Vinyard as no more than an antisocial archetype, whose deeds say more than any words.
+Along with that conventional unidirectional perception, Dr. Robert Sweeney, who had himself lived through a period of desolation and hatred, appreciates Derek as one of his most talented pupils: the one who may have the guts to reshape himself and have a voice over the others, as Sweeney himself.
+The headmaster is poised to take Derek Vinyard out of prison, giving him a second chance—a privilege previously denied by Murray.
 In parallel with his renewed connection with Derek, Dr. Sweeney endeavors not to lose Danny Vinyard in a way he had allowed with his older brother.

 None of them are all right, Danny.